symlex/symlex/README.md

 Routing
 -------
 Matching requests to controller actions is performed based on convention instead of extensive configuration.
 There are three router classes included in the Sympathy library (they configure Silex to perform the actual routing).
-After routing requests to the appropriate controller actions, the routers also render the return values either as HTML (via Twig) or JSON (REST/AJAX requests) to ease controller testing (action methods never directly return JSON or HTML):
+After routing requests to the appropriate controller actions, the routers also render the return values either as HTML (via Twig) or JSON (REST/AJAX requests) to ease controller testing (actions never directly return JSON or HTML):

-- `Sympathy\Silex\Router\RestRouter` for REST requests (JSON)
+- `Sympathy\Silex\Router\RestRouter` handles REST requests (JSON)
-- `Sympathy\Silex\Router\ErrorRouter` for handling exceptions (detects response format: HTML or JSON)
+- `Sympathy\Silex\Router\ErrorRouter` transforms exceptions into error messages (detects response format: HTML or JSON)
-- `Sympathy\Silex\Router\TwigRouter` for rendering regular Web pages via Twig (HTML)
+- `Sympathy\Silex\Router\TwigRouter` renders regular Web pages via Twig (HTML)

+It's easy to create your own custom routing based on the existing examples.

 The application's HTTP kernel class initializes routing and sets optional URL/service name prefixes:
 ```